Cudjoe

-Cudjoe, Codjoe or Captain Cudjoe (c.
-1660s – 1764), sometimes spelled Cudjo – corresponding to the Akan day name Kojo, Codjoe or Kwadwo – was a Maroon leader in Jamaica during the time of Nanny of the Maroons.
-In Twi, Cudjoe or Kojo is the name given to a boy born on a Monday.
+Cudjoe, Codjoe or Captain Cudjoe (d. c.
+1764), sometimes spelled Cudjo – corresponding to the Akan day name Kojo, Codjoe or Kwadwo – was a Maroon leader in Jamaica during the time of Nanny of the Maroons.
+In Akan, Cudjoe or Kojo is the name given to a boy born on a Monday.
 He has been described as "the greatest of the Maroon leaders."

-The Jamaican Maroons are descended from Africans who conquered enslavers and established communities of Free black people in Jamaica in the mountains of the Colony of Jamaica during the era of slavery on the island.
-African slaves imported during the Spanish period may have provided the first runaways, apparently mixing with the Native American Taino or Arawak people that remained in the country.
-Some may have gained liberty when the English attacked Jamaica and took it in 1655, and subsequently.
-Cudjoe was the leader of a community of runaway slaves known as Cudjoe's Town (Trelawny Town).
-For nearly a century, until the 1739 and 1740 peace treaties with the British rulers of the island, the Maroons victoriously resisted conquest.
+The Jamaican Maroons are descended from Africans who moved outside the realm of slavery either by force or physical movement and established communities of African people in the mountains of the Colony of Jamaica during the era of slavery on the island.
+Enslaved Africans imported during the Spanish period may have been the first self-liberated Africans ("runaways"), apparently mixing with the Native American Taino people or Arawak peoples.
+Some more slaves may have gained liberty when the English attacked Jamaica and took it in 1655, and subsequently.
+Cudjoe was the leader of a community of self-liberated Africans known as Cudjoe's Town (Trelawny Town).
+For about half a century, until the 1739 and 1740 peace treaties with the British rulers of the island, the Maroons operated outside the sphere of direct British control.

 Origins of Cudjoe

-Western slaves ran away into the Cockpit Country and established the first community of Leeward Maroons in the mountainous interior of the island.
-The runaway slaves were called Maroons, after the Spanish word cimarrón, meaning “runaway slave”.
+Enslaved Africans in western Jamaica ran away into the Cockpit Country and established the first community of Leeward Maroons in the mountainous interior of the island.
+The self-liberated Africans were called Maroons, after the Spanish word cimarrón, meaning “runaway slave”.

-The Leeward Maroons most likely emerged in 1690 when there was a Coromantee rebellion on Sutton's estate in western Jamaica, and most of these slaves ran away to form the Leeward Maroons.
-Cudjoe is probably the son of one of the leaders of this revolt.
+The Leeward Maroons most likely emerged in 1690 when there was a Coromantee rebellion on Sutton's estate in western Jamaica, and most of these enslaved Africans ran away to form the Leeward Maroons.
+Cudjoe was probably the son of one of the leaders of this revolt.

-Milton McFarlane explains that his family's Accompong Town Maroon oral history states that Cudjoe was the freeborn son of Naquan, who was the leader of the rebels who fled from Sutton's estate.
-According to contemporary white planters, Cudjoe challenged a Madagascan escaped slave for the leadership of the Leeward Maroons in 1720, and when he defeated and killed his challenger, Cudjoe became the undisputed leader of these western Maroons.
+Milton McFarlane explains that his family's Accompong Town Maroon oral history states that Cudjoe was the freeborn son of Naquan, who was the leader of the self-liberated Africans who fled from Sutton's estate.
+According to contemporary white enslavers, Cudjoe challenged a Madagascan self-liberated African for the leadership of the Leeward Maroons in 1720, and when he defeated and killed his challenger, Cudjoe became the undisputed leader of these western Maroons.

-The two main Maroon groups in the 18th century were the Leeward and the Windward Maroons, the former led by Cudjoe in Trelawny Town and the latter led by Queen Nanny and Quao.